layoutBox/LayoutFrameworkBenchmark/README.md

 <br>

 ## Benchmark details
-The benchmark layout UICollectionView and UITableView cells in multiple pass, each pass contains more cells than the previous one.
+The benchmark layout UICollectionView cells in multiple pass, each pass contains more cells than the previous one.

 ## Benchmark cell's layout
 Here are the benchmark rendering results to compare visual results: